Preparing For Student Loan Repayment

 Repayment Plans

-There’s a good chance your current circumstances are different from what they were four years ago – considering COVID-19 and the economy, not to mention you may have moved, landed a new job, or even gotten married.
+There’s a good chance your current financial situation looks different than it did a few years ago – maybe you’ve changed jobs, relocated, started a family, or taken on new expenses.
 The good news is whether you selected or were assigned your repayment plan, you can change it at any time.

 The best place to start when deciding on a repayment plan is the U.S. Department of Education’s Loan Simulator.
 This tool will tell you which repayment options your eligible for, your estimated monthly payment, and how much you’d be paying overall.